tantaman/vanilla-fetch/README.md

 This is done in [App.js](https://github.com/tantaman/vanilla-fetch/blob/main/src/App.js).

-# Deferred Fetching & Render-then-fetch
+# Deferred Fetching & Render-as-you-fetch

 From the generator example, hopefully its pretty straightforward to see how to do defer fetching.
 Either return a promise or return a geneartor with no "initial" state.

-Render then fetch is a twist on (or same as?) deferred fetching.
+Render-as-you-fetch requires suspense to handle it well. todo.

 # Other